Replicable-MARL/MARLlib/VD/README.md

-7 environments available for Value Decomposition
+Currently, 7 environments are available for Value Decomposition

 - Football
 - MPE